Bunker-IP/BunkerIP-Help/README.md

 ![alt text](https://raw.githubusercontent.com/Bunker-IP/BunkerIP-Help/main/bunker-img/MainMenu.jpg)

-In this Main Menu, you can check all options available with Bunker-[IP].
+In this Main Menu, you can check all options available with Bunker-[IP] and install selected packages.
 You can select a number to run the script in the section you need it.

 ```